DylanMeeus/springboot_jwt_blog/_posts/2015-10-09-whats-the-fuss-with-googles-accelerated-mobile-pages-amp.markdown

 ...
 ```

-We're using the core `amp-img` tag for all our images.
+We're using the core `amp-img` tag for all of our images.
 AMP needs to know about the height of each image (and all external media resources) before the page loads, so we provide these on the `amp-img` tag.

 ![amp accelerated mobile pages](https://cdn.auth0.com/blog/amp/amp-1.png)